ehallford11714/agentSpace/README.md

   agents.
-- **Hugging Face dataset agent**: `python examples/hf_dataset_agent.py` to fetch a public dataset (e.g., `ag_news` or `imdb`) using a STELLA-inspired loop that scouts metadata, plans, executes, and audits a download.
+- **Hugging Face dataset agent**: `python examples/hf_dataset_agent.py` to fetch a public dataset (e.g., `ag_news` or `imdb`) using a STELLA-inspired loop that scouts metadata, plans, executes, audits a download, and then runs an EDA analyst to surface descriptive stats, correlations, and distribution insights.
   Requires `pip install datasets`.
 - **Module entrypoint**: `python __main__.py` runs the Hugging Face dataset agent by default.